 But we wouldn’t be staying in Charleston for too long.

 Our next move was to head south as soon as the hurricane season ended.
-Check out our Sailing in Florida Guide to learn more about our passage south.
+Check out our Sailing SE USA articles and videos to learn more about our passage south.